 In July, the BLS released its most positive jobs report in months, as employment rose by 163,000, the highest monthly job creation total recorded since March.

-For the second straight month, 342 of the United States’ 372 metropolitan areas reported year-to-year unemployment rate decreases, according to the BLS’ “Metropolitan Area Employment and Unemployment – April 2012” report.
+As has been the case throughout 2012, joblessness continued to decline within a majority of the United States’ metropolitan areas in July, according to the BLS’ latest “Metropolitan Area Employment and Unemployment” report.

 According to the BLS’ most recent “The Employment Situation” report, private sector hiring was not as extensive in August as it was in July, as the sector created 33,000 fewer jobs.

 Since his inauguration in January 2009, President Barack Obama has proposed a variety of tax relief bills to improve the financial security of America’s middle class.

 For the first month since March, more than 100,000 jobs were added to the United States’ economy in July, according to the BLS’ most recent “The Employment Situation” report, which was published on August 4th.

 As autumn nears, a majority of global economists remain uncertain about EMEA’s economic future.
 Countless questions have yet to be answered by even the world’s most renowned financial experts.